 In-state tuition; Deferred Action for Childhood Arrivals.
-Makes a student eligible for in-state tuition if (i) he has attended a public or private high school in Virginia for at least three years; (ii) he has graduated from a public or private high school or has received a General Education Development (GED) certificate in Virginia; (iii) he has registered as an entering student or is enrolled in a public institution of higher education in Virginia; (iv) he has provided an I-797 Approval Notice stating that he has been approved for Deferred Action for Childhood Arrivals by the U.S. Department of Homeland Security; and (v) he has submitted evidence that he or, in the case of a dependent student, at least one parent, guardian, or person standing in loco parentis has filed, unless exempted by state law, Virginia income tax returns for at least 3 years.
-01/08/14 Senate: Assigned Education sub: Higher Education 01/23/14 Senate: Failed to report (defeated) in Education and Health (6-Y 7-N) Notes: City position: support SB 264 Fare enforcement inspectors to enforce fares for use of mass transit facilities.
-Patrons: Ebbin, Favola and Saslaw Summary as introduced: Fare enforcement inspectors.
+Establishes that a student shall be eligible for in-state tuition if (i) he has attended a public or private high school in the Commonwealth for at least three years; (ii) he has graduated from a public or private high school in the Commonwealth or has received a General Education Development (GED) certificate in the Commonwealth; (iii) he has registered as an entering student or is enrolled in a public institution of higher education in the Commonwealth; (iv) he has provided an I-797 Approval Notice stating that he has been approved for Deferred Action for Childhood Arrivals by the U.S. Department of Homeland Security; and (v) he has submitted evidence that he or, in the case of a dependent student, at least one parent, guardian, or person standing in loco parentis has filed, unless exempted by state law, Virginia income tax returns for at least three years prior to enrollment.
+01/23/14 Senate: Failed to report (defeated) in Education and Health (6-Y 7-N) Notes: City position: support SB 264 Fare enforcement inspectors; appointed to enforce fares for use of mass transit facilities.
+Patrons: Ebbin, Favola and Saslaw Summary as passed Senate:

+Fare enforcement inspectors.
 Provides for the appointment of fare enforcement inspectors to enforce payment of fares for use of mass transit facilities.
-The bill also provides that failure of a transit user to produce proof of fare payment constitutes a Class 4 misdemeanor.
-02/05/14 Senate: Committee substitute agreed to 14104297D-S2 02/06/14 Senate: Read third time and passed Senate (29-Y 11-N) Notes: City position: support SB 300 Alcoholic beverage control; certain licensees to provide information to consumer.
-Patron: Ebbin Summary as introduced:
+The bill also provides that failure of a transit user to pay the fare or produce proof of fare payment shall result in a civil penalty of not more than \$100.

+02/17/14 House: Reported from Courts of Justice with substitute (18-Y 3-N)

+02/21/14 House: Passed by for the day

+Notes: City position: support

+SB 300 Alcoholic beverage control; certain licensees to provide information to consumer.

+Patron: Ebbin

+Summary as introduced:

 Alcoholic beverage control; certain licensees to provide information to consumer while on the premises of licensed retailers.
-Allows a winery or wine wholesaler to provide to customers of licensed retail establishments information about wine being consumed on such premises.
-01/06/14 Senate: Referred to Committee on Rehabilitation and Social Services 01/10/14 Senate: Incorporated by Rehabilitation and Social Services (SB337-McWaters) Notes: City position: support SB 320 Paper and plastic bags, disposable; localities in Planning District 8 can impose tax.
+Allows any winery, farm winery, or wine wholesaler licensee to provide to adult customers of licensed retail establishments information about wine being consumed on such premises.
+01/10/14 Senate: Incorporated by Rehabilitation and Social Services (SB337-McWaters) SB 320 Paper and plastic bags, disposable; localities in Planning District 8 authorized to impose.
 Patron: Ebbin Summary as introduced:

 Local paper and plastic bag tax.
-Authorizes localities in Planning District 8 to impose a tax on disposable paper bags and disposable plastic bags.
-Revenues from the local tax would be collected by the Tax Commissioner and distributed to the county or city imposing the tax.
-01/06/14 Senate: Referred to Committee on Finance 01/21/14 Senate: Passed by indefinitely in Finance (14-Y 1-N) Notes: City position: support SB 321 Charter; City of Alexandria.
+Authorizes localities in Planning District 8 by ordinance to impose a tax on disposable paper bags and disposable plastic bags.
+Revenues from the local tax would be collected by the Tax Commissioner and distributed monthly to the county or city imposing the tax.
+01/21/14 Senate: Passed by indefinitely in Finance (14-Y 1-N) Notes: City position: support SB 321 Charter; City of Alexandria.